bahaidev/bahaiwritings/README.md

 ## To-dos

-1. Make a version for the [Browser API](https://developer.mozilla.org/en-US/docs/Web/API/Using_the_Browser_API) to enable side-by-side views of (Bahai9.com) iframes dedicated to a given verse/paragraph!

-1. ONGOING: Ensure `notextbrowser` branch is kept up to date with `master` besides the `bower.json` and absent HTML/JavaScript/CSS differences.

-1. Change schema references (in both `bahaiwritings` branches) to point to absolute URLs so as to be independent of repository/branch (rather than their current assumption of being utilized within `TextBrowser`).

-1. Validate!

-1. Once stabilized, target `TextBrowser` dependency by tagged version.

-1. Once implemented, apply `prefer_alias` to Qur'an and Bible

-1. Qur'an

-    1. Re-build based on formatted copies so as not to lose visual distinguishability, e.g., Sale's many superscripts, etc.

-1. Collins

-    1. Need to split Collins into own repo? (or describe terms)

-    1. Upload newer Collins and fix any bugs in formatting.

-    1. Add Collins language metadata for each field

-    1. Lower priority: If implementing combining of fields, add Collins for this.

-    1. Add any other reasonable `browse_options`

-1. Add/Add back references for automated: Synopsis, Roman numerals (pm, gwb), Chinese numbers, word-by-word translation (Persian/Arabic/German/English), auto-romanized Persian (Baha'i-style with help link to <http://bahai9.com/wiki/Pronunciation>), Persian with English tooltips, English with Persian tooltips, text-to-(Google search, Google define, Wikipedia, bahai9.com edit pages); add Word-by-word/phrase mapping

-1. There is a good amount of invalid XHTML in the JSON databases for the Qur'an and Bible (links w/o quotes) that would ideally be replaced (Tidy script?) as well as the XHTML and link locations in the Iqan copy (would just be nice to be clean and polyglot-friendly for any XHTML5 uses)

 1. Waiting: It is hoped that the addition of these tables (which are Scriptures) can also be automatically generated from any possible future authoritative API